aajanki/finnish-pos-accuracy/README.md

 ```
 export DOCKER_NEEDS_SUDO=1
 python evaluate.py

+python plot_results.py
 ```

-The results will be saved in results/evaluation.csv and POS and lemma errors made by each model will be saved in results/errorcases.
+The numerical results will be saved in results/evaluation.csv, POS and lemma errors made by each model will be saved in results/errorcases, and plots will be saved in results/images.